ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

-# Moving data and workloads from on premises to the cloud for more agile analytics
+# Moving data and workloads from on-premises to the cloud for more agile analytics

 ## Table of Contents
 - **[Introduction](#introduction)**